Stripe alternative

 Stripe still processes every card

 This is not a pitch to give up Stripe's payment infrastructure.
 Card data goes to Stripe directly.
 Flint never sees or stores card numbers.
-You get the same PCI scope, the same fraud detection, and the same dispute handling you'd get with a direct Stripe integration.
+You get the same PCI scope, the same fraud detection, and the same dispute handling you would get with a direct Stripe integration.

 Migration